 To enrol in any Brent U3A learning/interest group, you should become a member of Brent U3A.
 See the 'membership' link.

-The Waverley is the world’s only ocean-going paddle steamer.
+Built in 1946, the Waverley is the world’s last sea-going paddle steamer.

 Cruising the Thames to Gravesend and beyond

 In 2017 we had a wonderful cruise down the Thames on the Waverley, the world’s last sea-going paddle steamer.
 Beautifully restored with twin red, white and black funnels, timber decks, varnish and brass.